DrewDudley/slack-poll/README.md

 ## Formatting

-Once the app is [https://api.slack.com/docs/hosting](hosted) and [https://slack.com/help/articles/202035138-Add-apps-to-your-Slack-workspace](installed) in slack, you can create a poll with the following slash command `/ezpoll`, followed by the question (in quotes), and then each subsequent option (also in quotes).
+Once the app is [hosted](https://api.slack.com/docs/hosting) and [installed](https://slack.com/help/articles/202035138-Add-apps-to-your-Slack-workspace) in slack, you can create a poll with the slash command `/ezpoll`, followed by your question (in quotes), and then each subsequent option (also in quotes).
 It supports between 2 and 10 options.

-### /ezpoll "Where should we go for lunch?"
-"Chipotle" "Popeyes" "Wendy's" "Smash Burger"
+### `/ezpoll "Where should we go for lunch?"
+"Chipotle" "Popeyes" "Wendy's" "Smash Burger"`